HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

-For objective 1, the guidelines must, at a minimum, (a) address airport requirements for all ARFF indexes including index-specific guidance, (b) provide documentation resources for airport sponsors that meets or exceeds regulatory requirements, (c) provide a comprehensive review and database of current practices U.S. airports are using to meet regulatory requirements and maintain an operationally ready ARFF program, and (d) include an executive summary for airport executives and leadership, including an overview of ARFF regulatory requirements.
-As part of this objective, a complimentary WebResource that provides an overview of ARFF response and recommended training resources for mutual aid providers must be developed.
-The guidelines and WebResource, where appropriate, should address the following topics:
+The objective of this research is to provide guidelines for U.S. airports to establish or maintain and improve existing operationally ready ARFF programs.
+The guidelines must, at a minimum, (1) address airport requirements for all ARFF indexes including index-specific guidance, (2) provide documentation resources for airport sponsors that meets or exceeds regulatory requirements, (3) provide a comprehensive review and database of current practices U.S. airports are using to meet regulatory requirements and maintain an operationally ready ARFF program, and (4) include an executive summary for airport executives and leadership, including an overview of ARFF regulatory requirements.
+As part of this objective, a complementary WebResource that provides an overview of ARFF response and recommended training resources for mutual aid providers must be developed.

 • Airport ownership models,